Wexop/SurprisingHazards/Thunderstore/README.md

 Hazards will also play a random voice line when they become visible, for funny moments !

-You can config the visible distance
+You can config the visible distance, every player must have the same values, or it will cause desyncs

 ## Credits